BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on look-through approach.pdf.md

 EIOPA-BoS-14/171 EN

-![**Summary:**
-This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, transparent, diamond-shaped emblem with a circle of twelve gold stars, representing the European Union.
-Below the emblem is the acronym "eiopa" in a stylized lowercase font, followed by the full name of the authority in all caps.

-**Text:**
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![A presentation slide with a light blue background features the title "Guidelines on look-through approach" in a bold, black, sans-serif font.